Master of Advanced Studies (MAS) in Medicines Development

 Master Thesis - 10 ECTS

-The Master thesis topic ideally relates to the candidates’ area of work or special interest and may either be suggested by the participant or discussed and developed further with the course directorate.
+10 ECTS will be accredited for writing and submitting a master thesis.
+The master thesis topic ideally relates to the candidates’ area of work or special interest and may either be suggested by the participant or discussed and developed further with the course directorate.
 Please note that the topic of the thesis must be approved by the course directorate before initiation.
 Once the above steps have been taken, the thesis may be started at any time.
 The written report covers the work performed within the scope of the thesis.
 The text should not exceed 40 pages.
 The thesis (including preparation for the final examination) should be completed within four semesters based on part-time study.
 The final thesis must be handed in two months before the final examination.